 Carson City, Douglas County, and Lyon County school districts are using the Abbott BinaxNOW, a rapid antigen test that detects a specific viral antigen for the virus that causes COVID-19.
 In alignment with the CDC guidance, schools are utilizing the BinaxNOW for faculty and students to quickly isolate positive individuals and end quarantine for close contacts after seven days.
-School cases represented in this report are PCR, molecular positive cases, and the Abbott BinaxNOW test.
+School cases represented in this report are PCR, molecular positive cases, the Abbott BinaxNOW test, and other FDA approved antigen tests.

-There were one hundred student case investigations completed from August 8 - August 21, 2021.
-Of these student cases, twenty-eight percent attended school during their infectious period.
-There were also nine school faculty cases who tested positive for COVID-19.
-Of these faculty cases, thirty-three percent attended school while infectious.
+There were one hundred and nineteen student case investigations completed from August 22 - September 4, 2021.
+Of these student cases, eighty-nine percent attended school during their infectious period.
+There were also fifteen school faculty cases who tested positive for COVID-19.
+Of these faculty cases, eighty-seven percent attended school while infectious.
 Our school biostatistician works closely with schools to help with contact tracing, case surveillance, and the implementation of mitigation strategies.